 Abortion laws vary widely across Asia, ranging from liberal laws in Nepal and India to more restrictive laws in Pakistan and Myanmar.
 But even progressive laws do not guarantee a person can access abortion when needed.
 Across Asia, formidable cultural barriers to abortion access still exist.
 Abortion is highly stigmatized in many places, and services are often inaccessible for rural communities and those impacted by climate disasters and armed conflict.

-With offices in Bangladesh, India, Indonesia, Myanmar, Nepal and Pakistan, Ipas works with partners across Asia to improve the quality and availability of abortion care, to educate communities on sexual and reproductive health, to reduce abortion stigma, and to ensure access to abortion and contraception in crisis settings.
+With offices in Bangladesh, India, Indonesia, Myanmar, Nepal and Pakistan, the Ipas Impact Network works with partners across Asia to improve the quality and availability of abortion care, to educate communities on sexual and reproductive health, to reduce abortion stigma, and to ensure access to abortion and contraception in crisis settings.